-Our Chief Executive Officer, in connection with other senior executive officers and management directors, recommends to the compensation committee the compensation to be paid to the part-time executive officers performing the Services.
-Our compensation committee and audit committee review and approve the individuals performing the Services and the amounts such individuals are to be compensated.
-Each such committee and the Board have the authority to accept, modify or reject such recommendation and such determinations are approved by the Board.
+Our Chief Executive Officer, in connection with other senior executive officers and management directors, recommends to the compensation and/or audit committees, the compensation to be paid for the performance of the Services by our part-time executive officers and others.
+One or more of such committees review and approve the individuals performing the Services and the amounts such individuals are to be compensated.
+Such committees and the Board have the authority to accept, modify or reject such recommendation and such determinations are approved by the Board.